skatkov/devtui/README.md

 # Output: wayland or x11
 ```
 ### Windows

-- ⚠️ Should work, but not officially tested.
+- ⚠️ Not tested, but available.
-- Grab the executable from the GitHub Releases page.

 ---

-## 🚀 Usage
+## 🚀 Docs
 DevTUI includes both a TUI and CLI interface.

 ### 🖥 TUI